ushelp/EasyCheck/readme.md

 10. Engine framework extension, support plug-ins: DIV, ToolTip, Bootstrap3 plug-in

 **Compatibility:**
-EasyDataTable fully compatible with IE6 or later, Firefox, Chrome, Safari, Opera, and other kernel (Trident, Gecko, Webkit, Presto) browser, and is compatible with multiple platforms and systems (PC, TabletPC, Mobile).
+- Browser: fully compatible with IE6 or later, Firefox, Chrome, Safari, Opera, and other kernel (Trident, Gecko, Webkit, Presto) browser, and is compatible with multiple platforms and systems (PC, TabletPC, Mobile).
+- jQuery: `1.9+`, `2.X`, `3.X`
+> That the bootstrap validation plugin is compatible with Bootstrap minimum compatibility requirements

 **Support plugins:**
 - DIV